Safeguarding

 The use or threat of terrorism must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.

-You will find more details about what we do as a school to prevent radicalisation in our Safeguarding and Child Protection Policy, which is available on our website.
+You will find more details about what we do as a school to prevent radicalisation in our Safeguarding and Child Protection Policy.